 The point of all this is that to use Populi email successfully, you need update your domain with your Populi site's DNS records as well as Populi's SPF record.

+So, you need to update a total of six records.
 Do this by visiting your domain register (GoDaddy, Hostgator, etc.).
 Log in to your domain manager, and in the space where you can edit your TXT field, add the following:

 v=spf1 a mx include:email.populi.co ~all